-The Certificate in Digital Media Production for the Web will draw upon the Department of Art and Music's Certificate in Web Design for the artistic, aesthetic and design conceptual framework necessary to properly apply the wide range of digital media required to produce the contemporary Web page.
+The Certificate in Digital Media Production for the Web will draw upon the Department of Art, Music and Design's Certificate in Web Design for the artistic, aesthetic and design conceptual framework necessary to properly apply the wide range of digital media required to produce the contemporary Web page.
 The Department of Communication strongly urges students to complete the Certificate in Web Design as an artistic requisite for the Certificate in Digital Media for the Web; but students can work on both certificates simultaneously.

-dits
+Cred dits

 AART 1223 Two Dimensional Design and Color 3

 AART 2312 Digital Art and Design I

-(or COGR 3324 Two-Dimensional
+or COGR 3324 Two-Dimensional Design 3

-Design) 3

-COGR 2111 Introduction to Hypertext
+COGR 2111 Introduction to Hypertext Markup

-Markup Language 1
+Language 1

 COGR 2112 Introduction to Multimedia 3

 COGR 2322 Introduction to 3D Computer Graphics 3

 COGR 3322 Advanced Computer Graphics and

 Animation 3

 COGR 3325 Digital Photography 3

-COGR 3326 Digital Video for New Media 3
+COGR 3326 Video Animation and Motion Graphics 3

-COGR 3327 Interactive Animation for the Web 3
+COGR 3327 Animation for the Web 3